© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 A deserted medieval manorial settlement and associated earthworks in Iffin Wood is a scheduled monument protected by Historic England under reference 1009012.
 View the official record →

-The deserted medieval manorial settlement and associated earthworks in Iffin Wood is an ancient monument representing the remains of a medieval rural community, now preserved as a series of archaeological earthworks.
+The deserted medieval manorial settlement and associated earthworks in Iffin Wood is a scheduled ancient monument in Kent that represents the remains of a settlement abandoned during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009012.

 A deserted medieval manorial settlement and associated earthworks in Iffin Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009012.